pandaboi1/2024Hackathon/README.md

 # User inquries
     - Pay per hour
     - hours worked per week

+    how much should be in savings calculator
+        -
+    budget calculator
     - bills
         -car payment: yes or no
                     - monthly payment